 There are pros and cons to everything in life, including the Filmstar Bronze & Glow.
 I’ll start with the cons to get them out of the way.

 The obvious one is that the palette is very expensive for only the two shades in the palette.
 But these are Charlotte Tilbury prices.
 You get quality but it comes with a price.
 And of course, you are also paying for the name.
 Charlotte Tilbury is designer makeup, and you’re essentially paying for that.

 Another issue I have with the palette is that naturally, I use more of the contour than the highlight, in fact, most people tend to.
 It’s a shame they don’t sell the shades separately or as refills.
-A cleverer option is also to have the contour take up three-quarters of the palette and the highlight to take up a quarter.
+A cleverer option is also to have the contour take up three-quarters of the palette and the highlight takes up a quarter.
 I know it’s not as aesthetically pleasing but it would be more cost-effective for most people.
-Not that Charlotte Tilbury care about that:)))
+Not that Charlotte Tilbury cares about that:)))

 There are many pros to the palette.
 I love love love the packaging.
-It’s glam and glow all the way.
+It’s glam and lux all the way.